ritizshukla/Git_Training/README.md

-Below is a complete, professional README.md for your **Git_Training** repository.
-You can copy and paste it directly into your repo.

----

 # Git_Training

 A structured repository created for learning, practicing, and mastering Git and GitHub workflows.
 This space is dedicated to hands-on experimentation with key version control concepts such as commits, branching, merging, collaboration, and remote repository management.